 You will be taught by leading experts who will equip you with the skills, experience, and confidence to work as an art psychotherapist in challenging, yet rewarding environments.
-Our graduating students are eligible to apply for registration with the Health and Care Professionals Council (HCPC).
+Our graduating students are eligible to apply for registration with the Health and Care Professions Council (HCPC).
 Registered practitioners work in a variety of different settings including psychiatric hospitals, social services departments, special education, prisons and the voluntary sector.

 Our comprehensive programme is divided into three areas covering theory, experiential learning and work placement experience.
 The theoretical aspect covers child developmental and psychodynamic principles alongside art therapy theory and Jungian analytical psychology.
 This perspective is located within the larger field of analytical psychotherapy and provides you with an in-depth theoretical underpinning that informs clinical practice.

 A vital part of the programme is a supervised clinical placement which allows you to complete one hundred mandatory days of practice during your training.
 Placements are available in a variety of settings that include mental health (both in the NHS and other psychiatric hospitals and day centres), disabilities services or in hospitals or social services, special education, or a range of other settings.

 The course is divided into three distinct areas; theory, which will develop your understanding as it relates to clinical practice, experiential learning where you will engage in art therapeutic processes to develop an understanding of the discipline from the inside while developing your identity as an artist, and lastly, a work placement.
 You will also get the opportunity to collaborate with the other students within the arts and play therapies in workshops and shared modules.